Are There Foods That Can Help Boost Your Immunity? Here's What a Dietitian Says

 What are the worst foods for your immune system?

 Eating to support your immune system is about eating a variety of foods, so it's my opinion that all foods fit.
-Alcohol isn't the best (sorry to all you quarantine cocktail lovers).
+Alcohol isn't the best (sorry to all you cocktail lovers).
 It's dehydrating and can affect your immune system negatively, so drink in moderation or skip it altogether.
-Too much added sugar may also suppress your immune system temporarily according to research, but a few quarantine baking treats are OK.
+Too much added sugar may also suppress your immune system temporarily according to research, but some is totally okay.

 I would also do everything you can to help promote sleep (we need sleep for our immune system).
 Avoid caffeine and alcohol too close to bedtime.
 Try these four tips for a better night's sleep from a sleep expert.

-I know a quick fix is sexier than the advice in this article but please, don't listen to an influencer or celebrity, especially if they have something to sell you.
+I know the idea of a quick fix is much more enticing than the advice in this article but please, don't listen to an influencer or celebrity, especially if they have something to sell you.
 A well-balanced diet with lots of variety is key.
 Stay hydrated.
 Move your body.
 Get some sleep.
 Take care of yourself.
 Try not to stress too much.
 And follow the advice of the medical experts at the CDC and your local public health department to keep yourself and others as safe as possible.

 The situation surrounding COVID-19 continues to change quickly; it's possible that information or data has changed since publication.
 While EatingWell is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations by using the CDC, WHO and their local public health department as resources.